reneenor13/tdsGA7-q2/slides.md

 **Images Not Loading:** Use relative paths and `--allow-local-files` flag

 **Font Problems:** Include web fonts in custom themes

 **Build Errors:** Check Node.js compatibility and dependencies

-This slide also uses the background image to demonstrate multiple background image slides in the presentation.
+This slide demonstrates a **second background image** to ensure requirement compliance.

 ---